mnvr/music-making-machines/modules/README.md

 > all these give rise to modules that are not "one way to do things" building
 > blocks but chimeras with overlap in functionality.

-Turns out, Mix does have a new trick up its sleeve.
+Turns out, Mix does have a new trick up its sleeve - it allows averaging the inputs.